 The lesson here: When listing attributes of your product or service, make sure to put the most important where they are likely to make an impact.

 One way of leveraging this on your website is to show social proof.
-If you can show that others have a positive opinion of your site, content, product or service, new visitors are more likely to do the same.
+If you can demonstrate that others have a positive opinion of your site, content, product or service, new visitors are more likely to come to the same conclusion.

 You can most easily show this with counts of social shares, media mentions and/or testimonials.
-If you want to dive deeper into this topic, we have a whole article for you.
+In case you want to dive deeper into this topic, we have a whole article on how to increase social proof for you.

 What Are Your Favorite Web Design Tips?

-Web design is a complex topic and is a factor with a lot of influence on the success of your website.
+Web design is a complex topic that has a lot of bearing on the success of your website.
 For that reason, it’s best to know what you are doing.
-Relying on research for advice is a good way to ensure that.
+Relying on research for advice instead of random opinions is a good way to ensure that.

-The above techniques can be used to make your sites more effective, better serve your visitors as well as improve conversion and other success markers of your site.
+You can use the above techniques to make your website more effective, serve your visitors better as well as improve conversion rates and other success markers.
 Let’s summarize them one more time:

 - Invest in fast page loading speed